 There are three common ways to check fuses:

 The fastest way is to pull the fuse.
-Most fuse boxes will use a blade-type fuse which is easily removed.
+Most fuse boxes use blade-type fuses, which are easily removed.
 However, they’re small and awkward to grip.
 A handy tool is often clipped to the rear of the fuse box cover.

 Hook the tool over the fuse body and pull.
 Holding the fuse to the light reveals the strip; if it’s broken, replace the fuse.

-Check the rated fuse in the driver’s manual; never assume the removed fuse size is correct.
+Check the rated fuse in the driver’s manual; never assume the removed fuse is the correct size.
 They are often not; fitting a fuse that’s rated below spec will cause the fuse to blow again.

 Fitting a fuse that’s larger than spec could damage components or, at worst, start an electrical fire.
-The common fuse size is 15-20 amp but use the size recommended by the manufacturer.
+The common fuse size is 15-20 amps, but use the size recommended by the manufacturer.

 Open DLC Power Or Ground

-When the fuse checks out Okay, the next most likely cause of no power is a damaged OBD socket.
+When the fuse checks out, okay, the next most likely cause of no power is a damaged OBD socket.
 It’s common in older vehicles.
-And that makes sense; more OBD port use over time causes the delicate terminals to wear or, more commonly, lose tension.
+And that makes sense: more OBD port use over time can cause the delicate terminals to wear or, more commonly, lose tension.

 A DLC power terminal that doesn’t make solid contact with the tool won’t power it.